Support This Website! Shop Here!

 Jesus only talks about works as a means of salvation, He never mentions grace at all, much less grace as a means of salvation.

 Jesus' parables about wedding feasts always involve torture, punishment and death.
-Apart from a reference to honoring one's mother and father, he has nothing kind to say about marriage or parenthood.
+Apart from a reference to honoring one's mother and father, he has nothing kind to say about parenthood.
+Apart from a statement that marriage is indissoluble, he has nothing kind to say about marriage.

 For Jesus and Paul, celibacy is the highest good.
 If the world had been successfully evangelized, and all Christians had followed this highest path to holiness, the human race would have disappeared from the planet by 150 AD.